StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/manage-a-custom-field.md

 This topic provides step-by-step instructions for managing [custom fields](../custom-fields/about-custom-fields.md) in TheHive.

-{!includes/administrator-access-manage-custom-fields.md!}
+{% include-markdown "includes/administrator-access-manage-custom-fields.md" %}

 ## Set a custom field as mandatory or optional

 It is recommended to set a custom field as mandatory if it is used in dashboards or any automation workflow.

-1. {!includes/entities-management-view-go-to.md!}
+1. {% include-markdown "includes/entities-management-view-go-to.md" %}

-2. {!includes/custom-fields-tab-go-to.md!}
+2. {% include-markdown "includes/custom-fields-tab-go-to.md" %}

 3. Select :fontawesome-solid-ellipsis: next to the custom field you want to edit.